 I am an international student.
 Do I need to submit a FAFSA?

 A student must be a U.S. Citizen or eligible non-citizen in order to receive federal financial aid.
 Students who do not fall into either category are not eligible for federal financial aid and thus do not need to complete the FAFSA.
-For information on federal eligibility, you may refer to the chapter on “Citizenship” in the Federal Student Aid Handbook which is available to online or in the Office of Financail Aid.
+For information on federal eligibility, you may refer to www.studentaid.ed.gov or contact the Office of Financial Aid.

 How can I check the payment status of all my student loans?

 You should contact the servicer of your loan.
 If you don’t know who your servicer is, you can use the website (www.nslds.ed.gov) to find out about your federal student loans.
 The site displays information on loan and/or federal grant amounts, outstanding balances, loan statuses – and disbursements.
-To use the NSLDS Student Access website, you will need to provide your Social Security Number, the first two letters of your last name, your date of birth, and your PIN.
+To use the NSLDS Student Access website, you will need to log in using your FSA ID.

 How do I defer repayment of the loans I received prior to attending SLS?

 The Office of Financial Aid reports student enrollment data to the National Student Clearinghouse on a monthly basis.
 The Clearinghouse will provide the data to the National Student Loan Database System.
 Lenders and servicers who use the Clearinghouse will put your loans in deferment status.
 If your servicer requires a paper deferment form, please submit the form to the Office of Financial Aid.